StevenLeRoux/warpscipt-collection/forge/INACTIVEBEFORE/README.md

 ## Features

-What's all the bells and whistles the FindActiveSeries can perform?
+What's all the bells and whistles the INACTIVEBEFORE can perform?

 * What's the main functionality
 * You can also do another thing